ccnmtl/compiled3/content/articles/making-moocs-takeaways.md

 access.
 This application is extremely useful for cutting down on emails while simultaneously opening up and encouraging channels of communication.
-In fact, there are so many useful features for project management within Slack that it most likely deserves its own Compiled article.
+In fact, there are so many useful features for project management within Slack that it most likely deserves its own CompilED article.
 However, I will do my best to cover some of the bases here.

 Not only is Slack good for ephemeral communication, but it is also great for